jerome-white/latex-figure/README.md

 $> export PYTHONPATH=`pwd`
 ```

-The include the module.
+Then include the module.
 For example:
 ```python
 from acmfig import OneColumnFigure
 ```